bwogit/CI_PP4_Caiman_Cove/README.md

 18. As a (Admin User), I can read customers opinions/reclamation/suggestions
 19. As an Admin or Privileged User, I can Filter Bookings by Date to have al bookings of the day
 20. As an Admin or Privileged User, I can disable a users' account
-21. As an admin or Priviledged user i can grant or deny a user's comment on blog
+21. As an admin or Priviledged user i can grant or deny or remove user's comment on blog
+22. As an admin I can grant or revoke priviledged status

 ### Site Owner
-22. As a site owner, I can ensure reservations are never for a time  prior to the booking creation time
+23. As a site owner, I can ensure reservations are never for a time  prior to the booking creation time
-23. As a site owner, I can ensure there cannot be 2 Reservations with same (Table, Reserved date, slot time) ever
+24. As a site owner, I can ensure there cannot be 2 Reservations with same (Table, Reserved date, slot time) ever
-24. As a site owner, I  must ensure that the users can navigate intuitively
+25. As a site owner, I  must ensure that the users can navigate intuitively

 ### Kanban